 We fucked up with Aquarius, the air dungeon, but first things first.
 The gimmick is that it drops you through pits onto the lower floor.
 Get it?
 Air??
 Like I had done in the previous session, Kyle stuck to the edges of rooms, a process that dragged out the upgraded dungeon layout used large, circuitously bordered rooms.

 But let’s talk about our screw-up.
 The problem started in the previous dungeon, when we left Lisa equipped with Venus even though Venus had reached max rank.
 We wanted her Persona upgrade during the doppelganger fight, right?
-But I missed the walkthrough mention that you should go into the boss fight with Jun’s Hermes equipped, as it causes him to transform to Chronos, instead, a much bigger upgrade than the others!
+But it got kind of tiring, leaving her dead-ended like that.
+So when I missed the walkthrough mention that you should go into the boss fight with Jun’s Hermes equipped, as it causes him to transform to Chronos, instead, a much bigger upgrade than the others!
 As a result, we swapped our maxed-out Hermes out, and lost a powerful Persona, and powerful combo attacks to boot.
 Combo Attacks had really fallen by the wayside at this point in the game, since the strongest ones require some really obscure commands and we weren’t even looking them at this point in the walkthrough.
 The game expects you to have combo attacks too, I think, because it’s really tedious without them?
 Kyle and I are lucky we stumbled across a powerful one not far from here, because if we hadn’t found it, we might not have been able to beat the game when we did!

 The boss fight in Aquarius is just another three Longinus grunts.
 A teensy bit boring, but still a nice job mixing up the boss fights with at least one victory for the other faction.
 But just because Jun doesn’t have an evil twin waiting for him doesn’t mean there aren’t going to be any ugly revelations… or hints in that direction, at least, as the dying Longinus #6 says that Jun doesn’t “even know who was meant to be seated here.”
 Although, frankly, I’m not sure what he’s hinting at even after completing the game!

-~1250 words discussing six hours and four dungeons.
+~1250 words discussing six hours over four dungeons.
 Gygax weeps.

 You might notice I just said “six” hours, not six and a half like I did earlier.
 That’s because we spent half an hour or so in the middle there on a sidequest, a refreshing break of sorts.
 While we were doing the temples, we stumbled across a demon rumour about a legendary gun, and not much further on, we heard another about a “legendary case” (that is, the guitar cases that turn into Michel’s machine guns, not that the game made that clear).
 Hey, remember demon rumours?
 Because I have literally never mentioned them in any detail.
 It turns out they’re a lot of overhead for minimal returns, and the devs were probably drawn to put the ultimate weapon stuff here thanks to the sheer obscurity of the system.
 You have to ask Pact demons about “Information” to learn these rumours, and then spread them via more Pact demons (often just copies of the one who told you in the first place).
-They typically upgraded demons and their corresponding Personas (although the number of demons/Personas available represent a vanishingly small number overall), but in this case they give you weapons.
+The majority of these sparse rumours are meant to upgrade specific demons and their corresponding Personas (although the number of demons/Personas available represent a vanishingly small number overall), but in this case they give you weapons.
 Curiously, the walkthrough we were checking said this isn’t rumour supposed to appear until you get mid-way through the final dungeon, and yet here it was!

 By the way, remember when we beat up the school principal ages ago and we had to say if he survived or not?
 It turns out that if you said “no,” the power of your saying that starts a rumour that literally kills him!
 (Or is it that saying “yes” gives him the power to survive?)
 If he survives, as he does in our folder, he attacks the Lost Battallion when they show up and keeps Sevens (mostly) safe, earning genuine respect from the student body, although random encounters persist.
 If he’s dead however, the Persona 1 cast (at least, the ones we’ve seen so far) have to defend Sevens, which means you have to get past some random encounters to speak to Maki for this quest.
 That’s literally the only difference you make with that “brick decision” from the start of the game!